KauzClay/docs-tap/supply-chain/reference/catalog/about.hbs.md

     subPath:
 ```

 ---

 ## git-writer-pr

 Version: 1.0.0

-### Description:
+### Description

 Writes carvel package config to a gitops repository and opens a PR

 ### Inputs